bonyoC-137/Dropil-Fraud-Exposed/README.md

 ![](assets/README-a3f622fe.png)<br>

-First they delay it for a they<br>
+First they delay it for a day<br>

 After that for the next week<br>

+After for the end of the next week<br>

-And the latest was "That the new app depends on the New Chain"<br>
+And the latest was _"That the new app depends on the New Chain"_<br>

 ![](assets/README-165f9399.png)<br>